zukunft/zukunft.com/docs/code_functions_all.md

             word but without auto fill in /component/execute/system_form.php
     \-- show_ref_url - section for function show_ref_url not yet defined that it should be optional with show password b ut without auto fill in /component/execute/system_form.php
+    \-- show_ref_phrase - section for function show_ref_phrase not yet defined that it should be optional with show pass word but without auto fill in /component/execute/system_form.php
     \-- show_usage - section for function show_usage not yet defined that it should be optional with show password but w ithout auto fill in /component/execute/system_form.php
     \-- show_parent_view - section for function show_parent_view not yet defined that it should be optional with show pa